High Powered Representation & Personalized Service

 Some cases never reach trial.
 The most common reason is because the prosecutor and defendant enter into a plea agreement.
 There is where the defendant will plead guilty to some or all of the charges instead of having to take the case to trial.
 If a plea agreement is entered, the judge will set a date where they will advise the defendant of their constitutional rights and confirm whether or not they consent to the plea agreement.
 One thing to note is that even if the judge accepts that the defendant pled guilty, they are not required to accept the terms of the plea agreement.
 Judges have the authority to reject a plea agreement.

 If no agreement is reached, then the case proceeds to trial.
-The defendant and their attorney will choose whether to have a jury trial or a bench trial.
+The defendant and their Georgia Criminal Lawyer will choose whether to have a jury trial or a bench trial.
 A jury trial is made up of people from the community while a bench trial just has the judge.
 The length of the trial varies greatly.
 It could take a couple of hours or a few days or a few weeks to resolve the case based on the complexity of the case.

 After all the evidence is presented, and the attorneys have given their closing arguments, the jury is dismissed to decide the case (if there is a jury).
 The verdict must be unanimous, and if the jury cannot agree, then it is deemed a mistrial, and the process will start over.